NCAR/seqgentools/README.rst

     * Product:          generates a sequence of mathematical product of another sequences
     * Permutations:     generates a permuted sequence of another sequence
     * Combinations:     generates a combinated sequence of another sequence
+    * Combinations_with_replacement: generates a combinated sequence of another sequence with replacement
     * PermutationRange: generates a chained sequence of series of permuted sequence ranging r=0 to r=n of another sequence
     * CombinationRange: generates a chained sequence of series of combinated sequence